Board of Directors

 After completing reserve officer training at Tuskegee University, Mr. Stanford received a commission as a Second Lieutenant in the U. S. Army Medical Service Corps and served 18 months as a battalion surgeon assistant in Vietnam.

-He holds a Bachelor of Science degree in biology from Tuskegee, a bachelor in metaphysics from the University of Sedona, a masters degree in environmental management from the University of Houston/Clear Lake, and a masters in public health in occupational health/aerospace medicine from the University of Texas Science Center-Houston.
+He holds a B.S. degree in biology from Tuskegee, a B.S. degree in metaphysics from the University of Sedona, a master’s degree in environmental management from the University of Houston/Clear Lake, and a master’s in public health in occupational health/aerospace medicine from the University of Texas Science Center-Houston.
 He has a doctorate in bioethics and religious studies from Bryson University and is currently studying for the MBA in metaphysics and the doctor of theocentric psychology at the University of Sedona.
 He has honorary doctorates in humanities and theocentric psychology.

 He is a member of Kappa Alpha Psi Fraternity, Inc., the NASA Alumni League, the Tuskegee National Alumni Association and the Tuskegee Airmen, Inc. He is also a distinguished life presidential associate of Tuskegee University.